Cerenia is a safe and effective medication that can be given at home or in the veterinary hospital to treat vomiting.

 The dosing is dependent on the form it is being given in and the reason for giving the medication, so follow your veterinarian’s instructions.

-- Cerenia is given once daily, whether your dog is getting an injection in the hospital or a tablet at home.
+- Cerenia is given only once daily, whether your dog is getting an injection in the hospital or a tablet at home.

 - Cerenia for dogs is given for anywhere from 1-28 days, depending on the reason for giving it.